Twelfth International Workshop on

 - Compiler optimizations and techniques

 - Case studies and performance evaluation

-MULTIPROG is now accepts contributions of regular research papers and short position papers describing early research on emerging topics.
-When preparing your submission please adhere to the following format specification:
+MULTIPROG accepts contributions of research papers describing early research on emerging topics.
+When preparing your submission, please, adhere to the following format specification:

 - LNCS Latex template: ftp://ftp.springer.de/pub/tex/latex/llncs/latex2e/llncs2e.zip

 - Word template: ftp://ftp.springer.de/pub/tex/latex/llncs/word/splnproc1110.zip